arthtyagi/PongAI/README.md

-#### NOTE : The README.MD will be updated with complete details on 5th August or later.
+#### NOTE : This was not a particularly interesting project I suppose xD, I'm not working on this anymore nor do I plan on updating it anymore.